-Criteria type Initial identification year Frequency of identification Overall performance (lowest 5%) 2018-19 school year Every three years Graduation rate below 67% 2018-19 school year Every three years Conversion from Additional Targeted Support status to Comprehensive Support status, for schools not meeting exit criteria for Additional Targeted Support in the state-determined timeline 2024-25 school year Six years following initial identification e.
+Criteria type Initial identification year Frequency of identification Overall performance (lowest 5%) 2018-19 school year Every three years Graduation rate below 67% 2018-19 school year Every three years Conversion from Additional Targeted Support status 2024-25 school year Six years following initial identification e.
 Targeted Support and Improvement.
 Describe the State's methodology for annually identifying any school with one or more "consistently underperforming" subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including the definition used by the State to determine consistent underperformance.
 (ESEA section 1111(c)(4)(C)(iii))

-Identification of schools for targeted support will be based upon outcomes of the annual ESSA federal-accountability system.
+Identification of schools for targeted support will be based upon outcomes of the annual federal accountability system.
 The state defines consistent underperformance as low subgroup performance in which any subgroup is in the bottom 10 percent of statewide performance for all students and in the bottom 10 percent of statewide subgroup performance across all indicators.
-Percentiles will be considered for high schools and non-high schools separately so that the composition of identified schools is proportionate to the statewide composition of school types.
 This definition supports broad stakeholder feedback that the identification of targeted support must accurately reflect the performance of all subgroup populations in Wisconsin.